ucberkeley/savio-training-parallel-2016/parallel.md

      - SLURM environment variables
  - Basic parallelization in Python and R
      - iPython examples
-         - JupyterHub
+         - basic example on one node
+         - basic example on multiple nodes
-         - threaded linear algebra
+         - hybrid parallelization example: threaded linear algebra
      - R examples
+         - basic example on one node
+         - basic example on multiple nodes
  - High-throughput computing with ht_helper
-     - example [HELP!!]
  - Wrap-up